greenc/CookieMaster/README.md

  - Clean up the game window: Remove the top bar, make the cookie counter more visible, etc.
  - Change the game highlight font
  - Display accurate countdown timers for game events, e.g. next Golden Cookie, remaining time for buffs
- - Play an audio alert when Golden Cookies and Reindeer spawn
+ - Play audio alerts when Golden Cookies and Reindeer spawn (with volume control)
  - Flash the screen when Golden Cookies and Reindeer spawn
  - Display countdowns to next Golden Cookie and Reindeer in the title tab
  - Option to make Golden Cookies more visible when they spawn